 * Serum PSA progression defined as 2 consecutive increases in PSA over a previous reference value measured at least 1 week prior.
 The minimal start value is 2.0 ng/mL.

-* Soft-tissue progression defined as an increase ≥ 20% in the sum of the diameter (SOD) (short axis for nodal lesions and long axis for non-nodal lesions) of all target lesions based on the smallest SOD since treatment started or the appearance of one or more new lesions.
+* Soft-tissue progression defined as an increase ≥ 20% in the sum of the diameter (SOD) (short axis for nodal lesions and long axis for non-nodal lesions) of all target lesions based on the smallest SOD since treatment started or the appearance of one or more new lesions or unequivocal progression of existing non-target lesions.

-* Progression of bone disease: evaluable disease or new bone lesion(s) by bone scan (2+2 PCWG3 criteria, Scher et al, 2016).
+* Progression of bone disease: defined by the appearance of at least 2 new bone lesion(s) by bone scan (as per the 2+2 PCWG3 criteria).

 * Participants must have had a prior orchiectomy and/or ongoing androgen-deprivation therapy and a castrate level of serum testosterone (< 50 ng/dL or < 1.7 nmol/L).

-* Prior treatment with at least one ARDT.
+* Prior progression on at least one ARDT (enzalutamide, abiraterone, apalutamide, darolutamide).

 * Eastern Cooperative Oncology Group performance status (ECOG PS) of 0 or 1.